simopt-admin/simopt/workshop/README.md

-# Welcome to 2022 Winter Simulation Conference SimOpt Workshop!
+# Welcome to 2023 Winter Simulation Conference SimOpt Workshop!

-The SimOpt Workshop is taking place in-person in Orchid Main 4301AB-2 on Sunday, December 11 from 8-10 AM.
+The SimOpt Workshop is taking place in-person in Conference Room 14 on Sunday, December 10 from 9am-noon.

 SimOpt is a testbed of simulation-optimization problems and solvers.
 Its purpose is to encourage the development and constructive comparison of simulation-optimization (SO) solvers (algorithms).
 We are particularly interested in the finite-time performance of solvers, rather than the asymptotic results that one often finds in related literature.

-The most-up-to-date publication about this library is [Eckman et al. (2021)](https://eckman.engr.tamu.edu/wp-content/uploads/sites/233/2022/01/SimOpt-software-paper.pdf).
+The most-up-to-date publication about this library is [Eckman et al. (2023)](https://pubsonline.informs.org/doi/10.1287/ijoc.2023.1273).

 ## Before Workshop
 Before attending the workshop please follow the instructions below: